In South Korea, Activists Say Transparency Must Catch Up to Technology

 But over the past year, in the wake of clashes over freedom of speech online, copyright, and open standards, a small NGO industry has emerged dedicated to issues relevant to technology, transparency, and freedom of expression.

-In a prominent case this fall, a man was indicted for a retweeting a North Korean Twitter account.
+In a prominent case this fall, a man was indicted for violating a national security law by retweeting from a North Korean Twitter account.
 He received a 10-month suspended sentence.

 This is of a piece with a "rising tide of Internet censorship in South Korea," writes the Electronic Frontier Foundation.